-All watched over by machines of loving grace is a three part Adam Curtis series that examines the idea of rationality and how it has and still is affecting civilization.
+All watched over by machines of loving grace is a three-part Adam Curtis series that examines the idea of rationality and how it has and still is affecting civilization.
 Curtis’s approach, as always, identifies a thesis and builds a case supporting it.
 In building a case, Curtis looks at history and folds it about while moving it into the present.
 What intrigues me is seeing the threads he is weaving being continued forward into the current reality we are now immersed in.
 The title Trump watching over All with loving grace suggests that the Trump phenomenon is playing itself out in some aspect in each of the three parts of Curtis’s documentary.
 Watch these with this is mind, as the themes will surface in the upcoming blog entries.
-Watch for Leonard’s song playing as we see Bill Clinton and Monica Lewinsky gaze profoundly into each others loving eyes as they imagine her red lips surrounding his stiff prick.
+Watch for Leonard’s song playing as we see Bill Clinton and Monica Lewinsky gaze profoundly into each others loving eyes as they imagine her red lips surrounding his stiff cock.
 It was only one spot of Billy’s semen that caught him in this lie – “I did not have sexual relations with that woman, Ms Lewinsky”.
 Trying to catch lying Trump is going to be very tricky – his new book should help us, “The art of the Lie.”

-Part one explores the myth that rose up in the 1990s that computers could create a new kind of stable world: They would bring about a new kind global capitalism free of risk and failure, without the boom and bust of the past, would abolish political power, and create a new kind of democracy mediated by technology and the Internet, where millions of people would be connected as nodes in cybernetic systems without hierarchy.
+Part 1 — Love and Power Part one explores the myth that rose up in the 1990s that computers could create a new kind of stable world: They would bring about a new kind global capitalism free of risk and failure, without the boom and bust of the past, would abolish political power, and create a new kind of democracy mediated by technology and the Internet, where millions of people would be connected as nodes in cybernetic systems without hierarchy.
 This film explores how this myth came to be by following two groups that converged on the ideas.
 One is the small group of disciples around the novelist Ayn Rand in the 1950s who saw themselves as a prototype for a future society where everyone could follow their own selfish desires and that would somehow create a stable and equitable society.
 The other is the digital entrepreneurs of Silicon Valley, many of whom were also disciples of Ayn Rand, that espoused grand visions of global utopia to be delivered by their technology.
 They believed that new computer networks would allow the creation of a society where everyone could follow their own desires, similarly somehow bringing a stable and equitable society.
 They were joined by Alan Greenspan who had also been a disciple of Ayn Rand, who became convinced that the computers were creating a new kind of stable capitalism.

-Part two shows how the modern scientific perspective of the natural world is actually a machine fantasy.
+Part 2 — The Use and Abuse of Vegetational Concepts Part two shows how the modern scientific perspective of the natural world is actually a machine fantasy.
 It has little to do with the reality of nature.
 It is based on mechanistic ideas that were projected on to the natural world in the 1950s by scientists: That nature is a giant cybernetic machine of order that sees humans, and everyone else on the planet, as merely cogs in that machine.
 In an age disillusioned with modern politics, these ideas began to take on a new appeal, as the “self-regulating ecosystem” model became the basis for the utopian vision of society where technocrats would provide new ways of governing without leaders or politics, along with global visions of connectivity analogous to the Gaia theory.
 These ideas emerged out of the hippie communes in the United States in the 1960s and from counter-culture computer scientists who believed that global webs of computers would liberate the world.
 But, at the very moment this was happening, the science of ecology discovered that the theory of the self-regulating ecosystem wasn’t true.
 Instead what was found was that nature is really dynamic and constantly changing in myriad ways.
 But it was too late, the dream of the self-organising network had already captured the imagination of the technologists and the wider culture, unwilling to revise “progress.”